 Items currently on display in the museum include artifacts from the National Story League on loan from the Storytelling Resource Place, a beautiful collection of Cherokee China, and the clock that used to keep time in the 1847 Washington County Courthouse.
 Join us on April 13th for a special evening full of history, music, and fun.
 The Heritage Alliance would especially like to acknowledge and thank Humanities Tennessee, who generously funded “The Eight Myths About Appalachia” exhibit via a 2022 SHARP Grant, courtesy of the NEH.

-The Knob Creek Historical Museum is located at 243 Denny Mill Road.
-You can learn more about them by visiting their website at http://www.experienceknobcreek.com.
 The Heritage Alliance is dedicated to the preservation of the architectural, historical, and cultural heritage of our region and to providing educational experiences related to history and heritage for a wide range of audiences.
-For more information on the Heritage Alliance please call our office at 423.753.9580.
-You can also contact the organization via email at email@example.com.
-Additional information about the Heritage Alliance and its mission can be found online at http://www.heritageall.org/.
-Be sure to follow the Heritage Alliance on Facebook and Instagram for updates about events and programs.
+For more information, please call our office at 423.753.9580, or contact the organization via email at email@example.com.
+Additional information can also be found online at http://www.heritageall.org/.